Commitment, Eligibility and Benefits

-Ladder faculty and full-time, continuing lecturers from the Division of Humanities, Musicology and the Department of History at UCLA are eligibile to apply for the STEs.
-Under certain circumstances, also adjunct professors and/or postdocs might be considered for the fellowship.
+Tenure-track and full-time instructors from the Division of Humanities, Musicology, and the Department of History at UCLA are invited to apply for the STEs.
+Adjunct instructors and postdocs are also eligible to apply and will be considered as space permits.
 For each STE, two spots will be reserved for our Community College partners.
-For more information, please contact us here.
+For more information, please contact us.

 Mellon-EPIC Fellowship for Graduate Students

 Each candidate must fulfill the following criteria in order to be eligible to apply to the Mellon-EPIC Fellowship in Teaching Excellence: